ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/mysql_ssh_tunneling.md

 - Once you've entered all the above parameters, click **Test Connection**.
 - You may receive a prompt about the fingerprint not being recognised.
 If this is the first time connecting to the server, and you're confident that the details you've entered are correct, click **Yes**.
 - This should return **Successfully made the MySQL connection**.
 Click **OK**, and then **OK** again to save the configuration.
-- If this is unsucessful due to incorrect MySQL credentials, check the MySQL privileged to ensure that the `user` it correct and that the `host` is set to `localhost`.
+- If this is unsuccessful due to incorrect MySQL credentials, check the MySQL privileged to ensure that the `user` it correct and that the `host` is set to `localhost`.

 ## SSH Tunnelling with Other Clients (Windows)
 While most MySQL clients support SSH tunnelling, some clients do not.
-Using PuTTY, we can create an SSH Tunnel systemwide, so that you can connect to MySQL on `localhost:3306`, which will route the traffic to the server.
+Using PuTTY, we can create an SSH tunnel system-wide, so that you can connect to MySQL on `localhost:3306`, and this will will route the traffic to the server.
 To do this, follow the below steps:

 - If you don't already have PuTTY, you can download it at: <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>.
-Download the 32/64-bit MSI (most modern operating systems are 64-bit, so if you're unsure, try this first).
+Download the 32/64-bit installer (most modern operating systems are 64-bit, so if you're unsure, try this first).
 Open the downloaded `.exe` and go through the installation steps.
  - Once installed, open **PuTTY**.
 Below are the values to enter, along with their description.

  ### Configuring PuTTY with SSH Tunnelling